yawaramin/ggspec/README.md

 ```
   Suite: The sqr function
-    Test (passed): Should square 1 correctly
+    Test: Should square 1 correctly
+    [PASS]
 ```

 Now we extend the suite to another 'example':